On Hypothesis Transfer Learning of Functional Linear Models: Proofs for Section

 \begin{proof} Note that any lower bound for a specific case will immediately yield a lower bound for the general case.
 Therefore, we consider the following two cases.

 (1) Consider $h=0$, i.e.

-In this case, all the source model shares the same coefficient function as the target model, i.e. $\beta^{(l)} = \beta^{(0)}$ for all $l \in \mcS$, and therefore the estimation process is equivalent to estimate $\beta$ under target model with sample size equal to $n_{\mcS} + n_0$.
-The lower bound in \cite{cai2012minimax} can be applied here directly and leads to
+In this case, all the source model shares the same coefficient function as the target model, i.e. $\beta^{(t)} = \beta^{(0)}$ for all $t\in \mcS$.
+Therefore, the estimation process is equivalent to estimating $\beta$ under the target model with sample size equal to $n_{\mcS}$.
+The lower bound in \citet{cai2012minimax} can be applied here directly and leads to